If the boy only knew what headaches he was about to cause...

 Juror #11:Doesn't even speak good English.

-To make it even funnier, Juror #11 is an immigrant to America from Europe.
+To make it even funnier, Juror #11 is an immigrant to the US from Europe.

 I'LL KILL YOU!: Said by the defendant and later Juror #3, which gets thrown back in his face because he'd earlier claimed that people don't say something like that unless they mean it.

-Immigrant Patriotism: Juror #11 takes a moment to gush about the Jury trial system, and how it could only happen in a Democracy like the United States.
-They never say where he came from, but the implication is that the country he was from as not a democracy.
+Immigrant Patriotism: Juror #11 takes a moment to gush about the jury trial system, and how it could only happen in a democracy like the United States.
+They never say where he came from, but the implication is that the country he was from is not a democracy.
 He also berates another juror for refusing to take the process seriously, and makes a point to make sure he is speaking English more properly than the bigoted natural-born #10.

 Implacable Man: Juror #4 is a purely intellectual version, a highly intelligent man who looks at the case with pure logic to defend his guilty vote rather than the more passionate and personal views of the others.
 He's also the only one who doesn't take his jacket off or loosen his tie in the hot room, claiming to never sweat.
 Subverted when he starts sweating when questioned about a movie he saw four days earlier.

 Jerkass: Juror #7.
 He doesn't care what the decision of the jury is.
 He's only concerned with catching a baseball game.
-At least the most vicious jurors voted guilty because they believed so.
+At least the most vicious jurors voted guilty because they believed in it.

 The Judge: Shown issuing instructions to the jury in the opening scene.
 Many stage productions (and the 1997 TV version) cast a woman in the role as a way of bringing at least some token gender diversity to the play without having to change its title.